Reloaded-Project/Reloaded-III/docs/index.md

 !!! info

-    This page looks [awfully familiar to Reloaded-II](https://reloaded-project.github.io/Reloaded-II/), what's up with that?
+    This page looks [awfully familiar to Reloaded-II][reloaded-ii], what's up with that?

 `Reloaded-III` is a specification for an enhanced version of `Reloaded-II`; with a newer config schema, design that supports multiple platforms (not just Windows) and the ability to allow anyone write mods in an arbitrary programming